Saturday, August 29, 2009

 A massive let-off for Arsenal.

-Eduardo for Bendtner.
+Extra-time was now looming and so Wenger made another change – Eduardo for Bendtner.
 The Croatian was quickly involved and helped the visitors create a couple of decent chances just before the end of normal time.

 First Van Persie bobbled a deflected shot just wide from the edge of the box.
 The corner found Walcott on the left, his deep cross was nodded back into the six-yard box by Van Persie and Toure heaved a header over the bar from a few feet out.